egzola/babyPromise/README.md

-# tinyPromise
+# babyPromise

-tinyPromise is a sort of light version of Javascript Promises
+babyPromise is a sort of light version of Javascript Promises

 Author: Eduardo Zola ( email me at: egzola@gmail.com )